DawidMoczulski/TEAM_PROJECT_APP-FRONTEND/README.md

 npm install @microsoft/signalr
 ```

+Remember that you need clone and install backend layer too, in the other way, any progress in login or create account won't work.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.